Choosing between State Manager and Maintenance Windows - Amazon Systems Manager

 Note

 Using a maintenance window, your patching operation is limited to a single Region in a single account.
 Using a patch policy created in Quick Setup, a capability of Systems Manager, you can instead configure patching for some or all accounts and Regions in an organization created in Amazon Organizations.
-For more information, see Using Quick Setup patch policies.
+For more information, see Patch policy configurations in Quick Setup.

 • Window actions: Maintenance windows can make one or more sets of actions start within a specific time window.
 Maintenance windows won't start outside of that window.
 Actions already started continue until finished, even if they finish outside of the time window.